-Sac Actun System is now officially the longest flooded cave system in the world.
+Sac Actun System is now officially the second longest flooded cave system in the world

 Update March 2023: This post was written in January 2018, right after Sac Actun’s connection to Dos Ojos, making Sac Actun the longest cave system in the world.
 Meanwhile, the GUE divers exploring the Ox Bel Ha cave system for over 20 years have made a great push and overtook Sac Actum.
 Well done!